streetturtle/jekyll-clean/_posts/2023-05-06-The analysis of ERMAC 2.0.md

 - Before the malware proceeds to do any initialization or registration, it checks whether the victim device is interesting based on the following two factors:

   ## Countries of interest
-  - For this factor, The malware tries to retrieve a country code string equivalent of the MCC **Mobile Country Code (MCC)** to identify the country of the device by calling the API function `getNetworkCountryIso` as appears in the below screenshot.
+  - For this factor, The malware tries to retrieve a country code string equivalent of the **Mobile Country Code (MCC)** to identify the country of the device by calling the API function `getNetworkCountryIso` as appears in the below screenshot.

     ![img]({{ '/assets/images/ermac_1.png' | relative_url }}){: .center-image }*(**Getting country code for MCC**)*